mlotfic/Communicate-Dtata-Finding/readme.md

 - The data comes originally from RITA where it is described in detail.
 - the data in bzipped csv file.
 - These files have derivable variables removed, are packaged in yearly chunks and have been more heavily compressed than the originals.
-- in this project we will discuss​ flight delay for 2008 data set
+- in this project we will discuss flight delay for 2008 data set
 - Script locat

 #### individual years: